Top

-Bank switching: Santander the big winner as customers ditch Barclays
+Bank switching: Nationwide the big winner as customers ditch Santander

 The latest current account switching figures reveal the banks most people are switching to – and those that are losing customers by the bucketload.

-There has been a sharp drop in the number of bank customers ditching their existing bank in favour of a rival provider.
+The number of customers ditching their existing bank in favour of a rival provider has jumped sharply in the last three months.

 That’s according to the latest quarterly figures from the Current Account Switch Service (CASS).

-It found that just under 248,000 people moved their main bank account between July and September, which is notably lower than the 313,000 who did so in the previous quarter.
+It found that almost 310,000 people moved their main bank account between October and December 2024, notably higher than the 248,000 who did so in the previous quarter.

 While it's interesting to see the latest switching trends overall from CASS, the really useful stats can be found by looking into the specific banks and building societies that gained and lost the most customers.

-This gives us a clearer idea of which banks are the winners and losers out of all this switching activity.
+This gives us a clearer idea of which banks are winning and losing as a result of all this switching activity.

 The data is provided by Pay UK, the retail payments authority.

-As it takes a while to pull these together, the latest stats available are for the first quarter of 2024, running from April to June.
+As it takes a while to pull these together, the latest stats available are for the third quarter of 2024, running from July to September.

 Here’s what these stats reveal.